OSCA-Kampala-Chapter/autotelegram/docs/get_started.md

 ![trial](../assets/trial.jpeg)

 ### Further
-This section was just to give a small taste on how easy it is to build telegram bots with autotelegram.
+This section was added to give a sneak-peek into how easy it is to build telegram bots with autotelegram.
 To explore further, check out the rest of the documentation.